braziljs/eloquente-javascript/06_object.md

 ## Maps

+{{index "map method"}}

+We saw the word _map_ used in the [previous chapter](higher_order#map) for an operation that transforms a data structure by applying a function to its elements.
+Confusing as it is, in programming the same word is also used for a related but rather different thing.

 {{index "map (data structure)", "ages example", "data structure"}}

-A _map_ is a data structure that associates values with other values.
+A _map_ (noun) is a data structure that associates values (the keys) with other values.
 For example, you might want to map names to ages.
 It is possible to use objects for this.

 ```
 let ages = {